 The VPN also provides protection from WebRTC and DNS leaks

 I’m glad to report that you now get to choose between several protocols.
-The new and improved Norton Secure VPN Windows app lets you choose between OpenVPN, WireGuard, and Mimic (its new obfuscating protocol).
+The new and improved Norton VPN Windows app lets you choose between OpenVPN, WireGuard, and Mimic (its new obfuscating protocol).
 Unfortunately, Apple and Android devices are still unable to switch protocols.

 The WireGuard is the fastest, but OpenVPN is generally considered the safest.
 This is because it’s open-source, so it’s consistently checked for vulnerabilities by cybersecurity enthusiasts from around the world.
 Mimic is designed to be used on restrictive networks like schools or businesses since it hides your VPN use.